Lakes » Foothills

 Click on city or lake from list on left sidebar to map that point, and click the marker to find out more information.

-Looking for lake things to do in Oklahoma, you might want to visit Lake Eufaula.
+If you're looking for lake things to do in Oklahoma, look no further than Lake Eufaula.
 Oklahoma's largest lake is located along Interstate-40, in eastern Oklahoma.
-14 miles SW on Hwy 150 lies the community of Eufaula.
-With 600 miles of shoreline, Lake Eufaula offers multiple marinas and some offer… (read more)
+14 miles Southwest on Highway 150 lies the community of Eufaula.
+With 600 miles of shoreline, Lake Eufaula offers multiple marinas… (read more)

 Lying in the heart of the rugged Cookson Hills is beautiful Lake Tenkiller.
-Surrounded by Dogwood forests and other flowering trees and known for it's crystal-clear water, you'll find plenty of activities for the whole families.
+Surrounded by Dogwood forests and other flowering trees and known for its crystal-clear water, you'll find plenty of activities for the whole families.
 Engage in outdoor sports such as fishing, boating, water skiing, and even scuba… (read more)

-Cruise the McClellan-Kerr Arkansas River Navigation System (MCKARNS) and enjoy the 445 - mile waterway which enters the Mississippi at river mile 599 above New Orleans.
-From towering rock cliffs to beautiful pastoral scenes, from thousands of monarch butterflies in the spring to deer and migratory waterfowl in the… (read more)
+Cruise the McClellan-Kerr Arkansas River Navigation System (MCKARNS) and enjoy the 445-mile waterway which enters the Mississippi at river mile 599 above New Orleans.
+From towering rock cliffs to beautiful pastoral scenes, from thousands of monarch butterflies in the spring to deer and migratory waterfowl in… (read more)

 Robert S. Kerr Lake offers sightseers and nature lovers an enticing outdoor experience.
 Located in the picturesque Cookson Hills, the lake, with its many arms formed by tributary valleys, has 250 miles of rugged and irregular shoreline.
 The lake area is beautiful year-round with many flowering shrubs,… (read more)